hashicorp-services/tfm/site/docs/index.md

 ### Config File

 A HCL file with the following as the minimum located at `/home/user/.tfm.hcl` or specified by `--config config_file`.
-You can ls run `tfm generate --config` to create a tempalte config file for use.
+You can also run `tfm generate --config` to create a tempalte config file for use.

 ```terraform
 src_tfe_hostname="tf.local.com"